 We recommend staying on the North side of the Island, in/around Paia or Haiku, near the start of the Road to Hana.
 Most people stay in West Maui but if you are looking to explore more than just the beach, this central location is great.
 It allows you an early start for the Road to Hana, a good starting point for seeing sunrise at the Summit in Haleakala National Park and an easy drive to make a day trip to the West side or the South shore of the island.

 The Haiku Airbnb we stayed at was in a really nice quiet location.
 It had all the amenities we needed and the host was very responsive and helpful.
 The landscape at the property was very pretty too.
-This place more budget friendly and better bang for your buck than other options we researched.
+This place more budget friendly and better bang for your buck than other options.

 We hope this guide helps you plan your trip to Maui on a Budget.
 Anything you’d add to our guide to visiting Maui, Hawaii on a Budget?
 We’d love to hear your feedback and questions.
 Please leave us a comment!